abernauer/CMake-Best-Practices/Fundamentals/Fundamentals.md

 If you leave out the ```-G``` option, CMake will determine a default generator type on the host platform.
 The build process is a two part proccess consisting of a *configuring* and *generating* phase.
 In the *configuring* phase, CMake reads in the CMakeLists.txt file and builds an interpretation of the whole project.
 After completing this, the *generation* phase creates the project files.

-After finishing a run CMake, will save a CMakeCache.txt fil in the build directory.
+After finishing a run CMake, will save a CMakeCache.txt file in the build directory.